houseofbaud/doug/README.md

 - Uses CombinedMemory with ConversationBufferMemory and ConversationSummaryMemory for a more natural experience
 - Swapable prompts!
 Customize Doug in any way you see fit.
 Check out `data/prompt` and add your own!

+## Example Directory
+Included is an `examples/` directory with example output from Doug.
+This output is unmodified outside of being snipped down to just the code blocks being output by Doug.
+More examples will be added as time goes on.

 ## Contributing

 If you'd like to contribute to Doug, simply fork the repository and submit a pull request with your changes.